ProsperousHeart/Basics-Boot-Camp/README.md

 For GitHub training, check out their [Learning Lab](https://lab.github.com/).
 - Trying to push a commit to GitHub but receive "`remote: Invalid username or password.`"?
 [Check this out](https://stackoverflow.com/a/34919582).

+I also have a ton more resources for those who purchase the course or coaching package!

 # Implementation (Why Homework?)